Mvalentino92/JAVA/README.md

 **FlashCards.java:** Reads a file provided by the user with questions and answers.
 Randomly shuffles the questions, and displays the text to the user.
 After the answer is shown, the user specifies if they answered the question correctly.
 All incorrectly answered questions will be asked again next round (shuffled as well).
 Will keep repeating this process until all questions are answered correctly.

+**Program4_Commented:** One of my labs for my class.
+Prints the rainfall of 3 states over a 12 month period in a nicely formatted table.

 **RecursiveInterpolation.java:** Uses recursion to linearly interpolate halfway between all the supplied data points.
 Continues to do so until the new array length reaches the size specified by the user.
 The larger the desired array compared to the original, the less accurate the final returned array will be, as each subsequent method call is interpolating previously interpolated points.

 **Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
 Updated values using Eulers Method.